haseeb-cb/fundamentals-of-gis/Content/5_Exercise.md

 12. Now let’s combine the bad criteria layers
 	- Open the *Merge* tool from the *Processing Toolbox* (GDAL > Raster micellaneous > Merge)
 	- Select the reclassified water layer and reclassified slope layer as input layers, leave the rest on default
-	- As you will notice, the output has a border around it with the value 0, this is because the merge tool used the extend of the largest layer, which is the water bodies because we added a 10m buffer to this.
+	- As you will notice, the output has a border around it with the value 0, this is because the merge tool used the extent of the largest layer, which is the water bodies because we added a 10m buffer to this.
 This is outside our study area, so we need to clip this to the Muurla_Frame again, use the instructions given earlier to do this and save the clipped result for the next steps.

 The unsuitable areas:
 ![](https://github.com/rowan8k/fundamentals-of-gis/blob/master/Assets/5_Exercise/5_Exercise_unsuitable.png?raw=true)